christinazavou/ANNFASS/documentation/papers/generic/octant_based/ocnn.md

     Note that if we have a batch of e.g. 4 3D objects to be used in a training step, these 4 objects will generate different octrees .. thus we need to do something for the efficient convolution of all at once.
 We merge these 4 octrees into one super-octree (concatenate vectors at each depth and do some re-calculations of keys etc)

 ##### CNN operations on the octree
- for convolution basically we have: our feature vector that can be of shape widthxheightxchannels and our kernel that has a size in width, height and channel and we can have N kernels ...
+ for convolution basically we have: our feature vector that can be of shape width x height x channels and our kernel that has a size in width, height and channel and we can have N kernels ...

  here, in OCNN, we have our octant feature (of n channels) and the convolution weights (filter) .. and we just do a matrix product